Southington Police to have increased presence at high school Thursday due to potential threat

-SOUTHINGTON, CT (WFSB) - A serious threat has prompted police to increase their numbers at Southington High School Thursday.
+SOUTHINGTON, CT (WFSB) - A threat scrawled in a bathroom prompted police to increase their numbers at Southington High School on Thursday.

-School officials say someone found a sanitary napkin container inside the girls bathroom on the second floor with the words 'Shooting on Thursday' scribed onto the inside part of the lid.
+School officials said someone found a sanitary napkin container inside a second floor girls bathroom that had the words 'shooting on Thursday' written onto the inside part of the lid.

-The discovery was made towards the end of the school day Wednesday.
+The discovery was made toward the end of the school day on Wednesday.

 (0) comments